Jaredy899/osutil/MULTI_PLATFORM_SETUP.md

 ## Installer Scripts

-### install-linux.sh
+### install.sh (macOS & Linux)

+- Auto-detects operating system (macOS or Linux)
 - Auto-detects system architecture (x86_64, aarch64, armv7l)
 - Downloads the appropriate binary from GitHub Releases
-- Installs to `/usr/local/bin/osutil` (if writable) or `~/.local/bin/osutil`
-- Checks PATH and provides helpful messages
+- Removes quarantine attributes on macOS to avoid Gatekeeper warnings
 - Includes error handling and cleanup

-### install-macos.sh
-- Downloads the macOS binary from GitHub Releases
-- Installs to `/usr/local/bin/osutil` (if writable) or `~/.local/bin/osutil`
-- Removes quarantine attributes to avoid Gatekeeper warnings
-- Checks PATH and provides helpful messages
-- Includes error handling and cleanup
+- Unified script for both platforms

 ### install-windows.ps1

 - Downloads the Windows binary from GitHub Releases
 - Installs to a directory in PATH or creates a new one
 - Uses PowerShell 5.1+ features